SamCH93/ppPooling/README.md

 make pdf
 ```

-this reproduces all analyses and should outputs the file `pppooling.pdf` in the
+this should reproduce all analyses and output the file `pppooling.pdf` in the
 paper directory.

+Although our analysis depends on only few dependencies, this approach may lead
+to different results (or not even compile successfully) in the future if R or an
-The R and package versions which we used can be seen in the
+R package dependency changes.
+The R and R package versions which were used in
-output of the sessionInfo command at the bottom of the manuscript.
+our analysis can be seen in the output of the sessionInfo command at the bottom
+of the manuscript in the snapshot of the GitHub repository at the time of
+submission.

 ### 2. Reproduction within Docker container (requires Docker with root rights)